 This intensive week of talks from leading scientists, constructive careers sessions, eye-opening practicals and thought-provoking discussions with researchers and peers turns some of the UK’s brightest bioscience undergraduates on to a future in plant science.

 The Gatsby Plant Science Summer School aims to introduce the excitement and potential of plant science to 80 first-year undergraduates selected from 28 research-intensive UK Universities.
 It was established in 2005 by the University of Leeds and is now run as part of the Higher Education project within the Gatsby Plant Science Education Programme (GPSEP) in Cambridge.
-The Gatsby Plant Science Summer School is managed by a team comprising: Dan Jenkins - Head of GPSEP; Dr Celia Knight - Academic Advisor; Dr Charlotte Carroll - Project Manager (Higher Education); and Claire Pennycuick - Project Coordinator (Higher Education).
+The Gatsby Plant Science Summer School is managed by a team comprising: Dan Jenkins - Head of GPSEP; Dr Celia Knight - Academic Advisor; Dr Charlotte Carroll - Project Manager (Higher Education); Claire Pennycuick - Project Manager (Higher Education); Dr Russell Arnott - Project Manager (Higher Education); and, Jon Brosnan - Project Coordinator (Higher Education).

 The annual week-long residential summer school takes place in a relaxed, rural setting in Yorkshire in which students learn new ways to see plants in their environment and to use plants in research.
 Through hands-on exercises and talks from international research leaders, students discover how plant science can offer world-leading curiosity-driven research as well as help tackle global challenges such as food security, energy needs and climate change and are encouraged to continue their interest by taking second-year plant science courses at their universities.